 So, weight-losers don’t have to do cardio every day.
 They have to do enough cardio to trigger weight loss, and they can vary the number of days as fits their schedule.

 Serious athletes should probably do cardio everyday

 Competition is tough.
-A sporting contest brings to together people with different natural gifts, different levels of conditioning, and different degrees of coaching.
+A sporting contest brings together people with different natural gifts, different levels of conditioning, and different degrees of coaching.
 You get no sympathy for having to compete against a bigger, stronger, or faster competitor.
 You enter a contest as ready as you can be, and you perform the best that you can.

 That’s not to say that serious athletes are apathetic competitors.
 Very, very, few serious athletes enter competitions to participate only.
 Many want to win, and the rest want to at least perform well.